despeset/DeviceTiming/README.md

 **This is a forked and modified repo of the original repo maintained at [https://github.com/etsy/DeviceTiming]**

 **The original work is done by Daniel Espeset along with Performance and Frontend Infrastructure at Etsy.
-Some Modifications have been made by me on top of the original tool.
+Some Modifications have been made by Joseph on top of the original tool.
 See below for the list of modifications**

 ## Modifications
+   1. Added Charting capabilities for reports generated.
+Now user can visualize the data in the form of column charts.
+   2. Using Express server.
+Using seperate server instances for instrumentation and reporting.
+See server.js and report.js for more info.
+   3. Client and browser detection from the user agent string.
+The mobile device names cannot be captured as of now.
+Better detection mechanism will be provided in future.
+   4. All reports by default are generated inside a "reports" folder under the output path specified by user in the report command.
+   5. Once reports and visualization charts are generated the reporting server automatically launches the default browser and serves the visualization page.

 ## Installation
 Clone the repo and install the dependecies: